 8. Chicago, Illinois

-If you’re looking for a beautiful city to visit in America, you can’t go wrong with Chicago.
-The Windy City, located right on the shores of Lake Michigan, offers something for everyone, from museums and art galleries to sports stadiums and world-class shopping.
+The Windy City, located right on the shores of Lake Michigan, offers everything from museums and art galleries to sports stadiums and world-class shopping.

 9. Big Island, Hawaii

-If you want to get away from it all and experience nature at its finest, then head up to Mauna Kea Volcano so that you can look down into valleys filled with wildflowers that change color depending on seasonality or time of day.
+If you want to get away from it all and experience nature at its finest, head up to Mauna Kea Volcano to look down into valleys filled with wildflowers that change color depending on seasonality or time of day.
 In the winter, you can often find snow at its peak.

-See Related: Fun & Best Things to Do in Honolulu, Hawaii
+See Related: Things to Do in Honolulu, Hawaii

 10. Seattle, Washington

-If you’re more interested in city life, Seattle has plenty to offer as well.
-The downtown area is home to a variety of shops, restaurants, and bars, as well as major attractions like the Space Needle, Woodland Park Zoo, Discovery Park, and Pike Place Market.
-You can also take a ride on the iconic Seattle streetcar, or catch a game at Safeco Field.
+The downtown area is rife with shops, restaurants, bars, and major attractions like the Space Needle, Woodland Park Zoo, Discovery Park, and Pike Place Market.
+You can ride on an iconic Seattle streetcar or catch a game at T-Mobile Park.

 11. Atlanta, Georgia

-Some of the best attractions include the Georgia Aquarium, the World of Coca-Cola, Martin Luther King Jr. National Historic Site, and the CNN Center.
-You may explore and reach more attractions with Atlanta’s segway tour.
+Atlanta’s top attractions include the Georgia Aquarium, the World of Coca-Cola, the Martin Luther King Jr. National Historical Park, and the CNN Center.

 12. Las Vegas, Nevada

 Vegas, baby!
-A city that’s always on the move, Las Vegas is a great place to visit if you’re looking for nightlife and adventure.
-We all know what this city is famous for, but there’s a lot more to it.
+A city that always seems to have something new and exciting, Las Vegas is a great place for nightlife and adventure.
+We all know what this city is famous for, but there’s much more to it.

-And let’s not forget about the food.
-This city has some of the best restaurants in the country, so you’re sure to find something to your taste.
-Not to mention the fantastic shopping for designer clothing and souvenirs.
+Speaking of food, this city has some of the best restaurants in the country, so you’re sure to find something to your taste.

 13. Cape Cod, Massachusetts

-See Related: Fun & Best Things To Do in Salem, Massachusetts
+See Related: Things To Do in Salem, Massachusetts

 14. Aspen, Colorado

-The town of Aspen is set in the Rocky Mountains and is absolutely beautiful.
 Aspen is a great vacation spot for families and friends to go skiing, snowboarding, hiking, and mountain biking.
-The town itself is surrounded by mountains that are perfect for taking in the fresh air and enjoying the scenery.
+The stunning Rocky Mountains surround the town and are incredible for enjoying the fresh air and the scenery.

-Aspen is also home to many celebrities and athletes from around the world who come here during their vacations so it’s not uncommon to see them walking through the streets or shopping at some of the local boutiques around town with their families.
+Aspen attracts many celebrities and athletes from around the world who come here during their vacations, so it’s not uncommon to see them walking through the streets or shopping at local boutiques with their families.

-Either a ghost tour or a historic tour of Aspen will keep you entertained during your visit.
-Hiking and mountain biking are popular activities during the summer months, and the town comes alive with festivals and concerts.
-But, the highlight of the summer is the Aspen Music Festival which attracts some of the world’s best classical musicians.
+Hiking and mountain biking are popular activities during the summer months when the town comes alive with festivals and concerts.
+The highlight of the summer is the Aspen Music Festival, which attracts some of the world’s best classical musicians.

 See Related: Best Things to Do in Colorado & Places to Visit